 Steam and heat can open pores and help you get rid of toxins.
 But running hot water over your skin for more than a few minutes at a time can strip away oil from your skin, leaving it looking tired and dull.
 Try to minimize your skin’s exposure to water that’s extremely hot.

 You may also consider cooling down the temperature in the latter part of your shower to improve circulation, which may give your face a more toned and youthful appearance.
-As an added benefit, this might even boost your immune system.
+As an added benefit, this boost your immune system.

 Paying attention to your skin is a form of self-care that can pay off in skin that visibly glows.
 Sometimes stress, nutritional deficiencies, hormone imbalances, and other health conditions can make achieving glowing skin more challenging.